-Lewes BPW strives to provide continuous care and top-quality water to every tap.
-We ask that all our customers help us protect our water sources which are the heart of our community, our way of life, and our children's future.
+We, at Lewes Board of Public Works, work around the clock to provide top quality water to every tap.
+We ask that all of our customers help us protect our water sources which are the heart of our community, our way of life, and our children's future.

-This CCR Report was prepared in collaboration with Delaware Rural Water Association and the Lewes BPW.
+This CCR Report was prepared in collaboration with Delaware Rural Water Association and Lewes Board of Public Works.